-Our behaviour policy will be followed if instances of bullying occur.

-Preventing, identifying and responding to bullying The school community will: Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all.
-Uvork with staff and outside agencies to identify all forms of prejudice-driven bullying.
+Preventing, identifying and responding to bullying

+The school community will:

+Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all.

+1 Work with staff and outside agencies to identify all forms of prejudice-driven bullying.

 Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience.

 Provide a range of approaches for pupils, staff and parents/carers to access support and report concerns.

-[Challenge practice which does not uphold the values of tolerance, non-discrimination and respect towards others.
+Challenge practice which does not uphold the values of tolerance, non-discrimination and respect towards others.

 Consider all opportunities for addressing bullying in all forms throughout the curriculum and supported with a range of approaches such as through displays, assemblies, peer support and the school/student council.

 Regularly update and evaluate our approaches to take into account the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour.

-Train all staff including teaching staff, support staff (including administration staff, lunchtime support staff and site support staff) and pastoral staff to identify all forms of bullying, follow the school policy and procedures (including recording and reporting incidents).
-Proactively gather and record concerns and intelligence about bullying incidents and issues to effectively develop strategies to prevent bullying from occurring.
+I Train all staff including teaching staff, support staff (including administration staff, lunchtime support staff and site support staff) and pastoral staff to identify all forms of bullying, follow the school policy and procedures (including recording and reporting incidents).

+Proactively gather and record concerns and intelligence about bullying incidents and issues so as to effectively develop strategies to prevent bullying from occurring.

+Actively create "safe spaces" for vulnerable children and young people.

+Use a variety of techniques to resolve the issues between those who bully and those who have been bullied.

-☐ Work with other agencies and the wider school community to prevent and tackle concerns. ☐ Celebrate success and achievements to promote and build a positive school ethos.
+[] Work with other agencies and the wider school community to prevent and tackle concerns.

+[] Celebrate success and achievements to promote and build a positive school ethos.